auraoupa/perf-pangeo-deployments/README.md

 ### MEOM jupyterhub (CAL1)

-At the [MEOM team](https://meom-group.github.io/) level of the [laboratory IGE](http://www.ige-grenoble.fr/), we have access to a virtual machine jupytr with jupyterhub that grants every user 2 cores and 2GB of memory for computation on data stored on the same server.
+At the [MEOM team](https://meom-group.github.io/) level of the [laboratory IGE](http://www.ige-grenoble.fr/), we have access to a virtual machine jupytr with a jupyterhub server that grants every user 2 cores and 2GB of memory for computation on data stored on the same server.
 The physical machine behind has 2 Inte(R)Xeon(R) CPUs with 16 cores.

 ***There is no possible variation of the key parameters on this deployment, so the result will only be useful to compare to other deployments.
-It takes 3h41 +/- 23mn to compute the temporal mean there, so more than twice slower than on my personnal computer.***
+It takes 3h41 +/- 23mn to compute the temporal mean there, so more than twice slower than on a personnal computer.***

 ### GRICAD cluster DAHU (GRICAD)

-On a regional level, [GRICAD](https://gricad-doc.univ-grenoble-alpes.fr/) (Grenoble Alpes Recherche - Infrastructure de Calcul Intensif et de Données) offers the access to intensive computing ressources, among them the cluster [dahu](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/)
+At the regional level, [GRICAD](https://gricad-doc.univ-grenoble-alpes.fr/) (Grenoble Alpes Recherche - Infrastructure de Calcul Intensif et de Données) offers the access to intensive computing ressources, among them the cluster [dahu](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/)

 To run a jupyter notebook, I first have to submit a job to request the ressources I need, then a ssh tunnel is set up to run the notebook in a local browser.